 For twenty years, the EU has been denying visas for most applicants.
-At the same time wars, conflicts and poverty are forcing out of their countries many people who wish to seek protection in Europe.
+At the same time wars, conflicts and poverty are forcing people out of their countries, many of which who wish to seek protection in Europe.
 Despite the lack of legal ways to reach European territory and despite life-threatening dangers, many of you decide to emigrate anyway and cross the sea-border.*

 * Although this leaflet focuses specifically on the situation at the sea-border, some information can still be useful also for those who might decide to cross the land-border in the Evros region.